Refund Policy

 Referees are hard to come by these days; it has become a dangerous job.
 If you’re concerned and feel that you could do better, please take the course, become certified and help out within SCSYSL.
 SCSYSL does pay it’s referees, we don’t expect them to do this job for free.

 Please keep in mind that it is ok to ask a referee to clarify a call during half time, but it is not ok to approach them during the game or berate them at any time you are on a field.
-Most of our referees are young children; Michigan Law says that abuse of an official under the age of 18 is considered child-abuse.
-They have also stated that abusing an official 18 and over is punishable by law.
-Please let Coach Dan or our head referee know if you have an issue with a referee.
+Yelling, berating, or complaining at our referees can result in discipline of any player or spectator, which can include permanent banning from the league.
+If you have an issue with a referee, do not confront them – instead, contact our referee assignor and the league president.
 Their contact information is available on the Board of Directors page.

 Important Contact Information